postgresml/postgresml/README.md

 SELECT pgml.predict('Human-friendly project name', ARRAY[...])
 AS prediction_score;
 ```

-where `ARRAY[...]` is a list of the features for which we want to run a prediction.
+where `ARRAY[...]` is a list of features for which we want to run a prediction.
 This list has to be in the same order as the columns in the data table.
 This score then can be used in normal queries, for example:

 ```sql
 SELECT *,